zhaozhixu/TensorLight/README.md

     After that, use `make` to compile the library and run the tests.
 Then `make install` to copy the library files and headers into the installation directory, or `sudo make install` if you don't have the permissions with that directory.

-    Detailed `./configure` options can be printed using `./configure -h`:

     ```
-    Usage: ./configure [<option>[=<value>]...
-    Generate configuration makefile for building TensorLight.

-    options:
-      -h, --help                 print this information
-      --target=<name>            target name, default is tensorlight
-      --build-dir=<path>         building directory, default is build
-      --install-dir=<path>       installation directory, default is /usr/local
-      --pkgconfig-dir=<path>     pkgconfig directory, default is
-                                 /usr/local/lib/pkgconfig
-      --cuda-enable=<value>      set to 1 if build with CUDA, default is 0
-      --cuda-install-dir=<path>  cuda installation directory, default is
-                                 /usr/local/cuda
-      --debug=<value>            set to 1 when debugging, default is 0
+    make
+    sudo make install
     ```

+    Detailed `./configure` options can be printed using `./configure -h`:

 3. Other `make` options